James-Oldfield/simpleTheme/README.md

+#Simple theme

-Source code for my personal Wordpress blog site.
+Source code for a simple, clean personal theme for WP with angularJS integration.